adwait1-g/adwait1-g.github.io/_posts/rust-c-experiments/2020-10-31-rust-calling-c.md

 }
 ```

 This code speaks a lot.
 Notice that ```cstr2``` is a reference.
 It is a **borrowed reference**.
-We are borrowing it from Cland, although we know that Rustland owns the string. then we print it.
+We are borrowing it from Cland, although in our case we know that Rustland owns the string. then we print it.
 Lets compile and run it.

 ```
-rust/Rust-C-experiments/rust-calling-c > rustc -L. -lword main.rs
+Rust-C-experiments/rust-calling-c > rustc -L. -lword main.rs
-rust/Rust-C-experiments/rust-calling-c > ./main
+Rust-C-experiments/rust-calling-c > ./main
 word: "Cisco!", validity: false
 ```